skobba/skobba.github.io_bak/docs/Prosjektledelse/QualityManagement/survey.md

 *Storytelling is the process of turning facts into narrative to communicate something to your audience.*

+__Process for preparing an evaluation presentation:__
+* Consider your audience
+* Filter and analyze data
+* Shape the story of your findings.

 ### What to include in your evaluation presentation
 #### Introduction
 The introduction serves as a summary of your presentation and includes an overview of the project’s goals and desired outcomes.
 It should include a summary of your findings, lessons learned, and recommendations moving forward.
 This is a very important section of your presentation, but keep it brief.
 Your introduction should be no more than a paragraph and only include the most necessary information.